I Will Always Love You (Whitney Houston recording): Release

-The video immediately premiered on MTV to heavy rotation and became one of her most popular music videos to date, also earning heavy rotation on every music video channel, including BET and VH1.
+The video immediately premiered on MTV to heavy rotation on December 5, 1992 and became one of her most popular music videos to date, also earning heavy rotation on every music video channel, including BET and VH1.

 On October 24, 2020, the video for "I Will Always Love You" reached at least one billion views on YouTube, making it the first music video of the 20th century by a solo artist to reach the milestone.